 This article will focus on the addiction treatment barriers that individuals with disabilities can face, as well as the ways the treatment industry has developed specialized care to address their needs best.

 Addiction and Physical Disabilities

-Individuals who suffer from physical disabilities may be at a higher risk for also abusing substances like drugs or alcohol.
-The National Rehabilitation Information Center (NARIC) reports that around half of those who suffer from disabilities may also abuse substances while only around 10 percent of the general population does.
-Individuals struggling with a disability, such as a spinal cord injury, amputation, vision impairment, orthopedic disability, deafness, arthritis, or multiple sclerosis (MS), may be between two and four times more likely to also abuse drugs or be heavy alcohol drinkers, Disabled World reports.
+Individuals who suffer from physical disabilities may be at a higher risk of alcohol and drug abuse.
+The National Rehabilitation Information Center (NARIC) reports that around half of those who suffer from disabilities may also abuse substances.
+This is in comparison to about 10% of the general population.
+Disabled World reports that people who struggle with mobility disabilities like spinal cord injuries, amputations, vision impairment, orthopedic disability, deafness, arthritis, or multiple sclerosis (MS), may be between 2 and 4 times more likely to abuse drugs or be heavy alcohol drinkers.3

-- Familial and/or societal enabling: Loved ones may allow the person to “have their vices” as a result of their disability and to remain dependent on substances of abuse.
+- Enabling by family or society: Loved ones may allow the person to “have their vices” as a result of their disability and to remain dependent on substances.

 - Inadequate treatment: Individuals who suffer from physical disabilities may not receive the proper emotional and physical support necessary to learn healthy coping skills.

 - Improper preventative services: Individuals may not be fully educated regarding the dangers of misusing medications, drug, and/or alcohol use and abuse.

 - Self-medication: Individuals may self-medicate untreated pain, mental or physical discomfort, emotional distress, or health issues.
 They may use substances to escape reality or as stress relief.